Darkness4/blog/pages/blog/2024-01-27-webauthn-guide/page.md

 - Ask no key to add a new one
 - Etc...

 I do not have the experience to tell which one is the best.

 Since security keys can be lost, and we are not handling passwords, let's implement the third strategy.

 Let's edit the protected page.
 We need to:

-- List every credentials.
+- List every credential.
 - For each credential, add a delete button.
 - Add a button to add a new credential.